-Prerequisite(s): LCCC English Placement Testing score of 57 or Writing score of at least 4 or successful completion of ENG 100, EC0 201
+Prerequisite(s): LCCC English Placement Testing score of 57 or Writing score of at least 4 or successful completion of ENG 100, EC0 201 on what makes international different from domestic.

-An introduction to the basic concepts involved in international business.
-It presents an overview of the means of conducting international business with emphasis on what makes international different from domestic.
 Among the topics considered are the effects of the social systems within the countries on the conduct of international business, the dynamic interface between countries and companies attempting to conduct foreign business activities, the financial exchange systems, institutions that measure and facilitate international transactions, the major theories explaining international business transactions, and the institutions influencing those activities.